 6. Fairy forest

 If you have had a dream of just wandering aimlessly in the forest and being one with nature, the Fairy forest is the place.
 Lush green grass and gigantic pine trees.
 Add the two together and it’s literally paradise.
 You can spend hours in the forest, just reading a book or playing with the furry dogs.
 It’s the perfect place to de-stress.

 Since the village is not accessible by road, the entire village is becoming a thriving hotspot for backpackers from all over the world to spend a couple of days, if not weeks before or after they complete the hike to Kheerganga.
 There are plenty of cafes in Pulga but we personally recommend Boom Shankar Cafe.
 Slow service but the best when it comes to the real raw hippie experience.

 8. Nutella Milk

 Every cafe in Pulga will serve you Nutella milk better than any other place in the entire valley.
 It is the perfect drink to have in the night if you intend to spend a night gazing at the stars.

 9. Selfie with the kids

-The entire village is flooded with kids of all ages who playing all day long.
+The entire village is flooded with kids of all ages who play all day long.
 These kids just like the others from the village love to get clicked and will happily call the entire clan for a group picture.
 It’s the best time to shoot a backpacker style selfie.

 10. Stay a couple of nights

 Arguably, the prettiest and the nicest village in the entire valley, a day visit or even a one night halt is not enough to get a real feel of the place.
-You need to stay at least a couple of days of night more to get a real feel of the place.
+You need to stay at least a couple of days more to get a real feel of the place.
 It’s like Baga (Goa) in the Himalayas.